 After unwrapping my new gift I came to the depressing realisation that I didn’t really have much to play on it.
 Joe bought me two records to start me off; Bowie – Blackstar and Glass Animals – How To Be a Human Being.

 I’d mentioned I really wanted to buy Blackstar earlier in the year.
-Obviously, everyone was pretty shook when DB died, I sat and watched ‘The Last Five Years’ doc shortly after, and was legit just sat crying into a pot of hummus.
+Obviously, everyone was pretty shook when DB died, I sat and watched ‘The Last Five Years’ doc shortly after, and was legit just sat crying into a pack of digestives.
 From then on it I know I had to own it.

-How To Be a Human Being also has a spesh place in my heart.
-When I was training for the half marathon and it was cold and dark, I’d stick it on in my headphones and instantly feel happier.
+How To Be a Human Being also has a special place in my heart.
+When I was training for my recent half marathon and it was cold and dark, I’d stick it on in my headphones and instantly feel happier.
 There’s something about Dave Bailey’s wobbly voice and limbs that remind me not to take life too seriously.

 Anyway, I decided to compile a shopping list of my favourite albums.
 Every time I think of one/Rad Mac remind me of one, I add it to my notes.
 It’s currently 32 strong, but for the sake of this post here are drumroll please: the ten albums I intend to buy first (or summin to that effect.)